Blue Origin: New Shepard

-New Shepard is a fully reusable suborbital launch vehicle developed for space tourism.
+New Shepard is a fully reusable sub-orbital launch vehicle developed for space tourism.
 The vehicle is named after Alan Shepard, the first American astronaut in space.
 The vehicle is capable of vertical takeoff and landings and can carry humans and customer payloads to the edge of space.

 The New Shepard is a rocket that consists of a booster rocket and a crew capsule.
 The capsule can be configured to house up to six passengers, cargo, or a combination of both.
-The booster rocket is powered by one BE-3PM engine, which sends the capsule to an apogee (Sub-Orbital) of 100.5 km and flies above the Kármán line, where passengers and cargo can experience a few minutes of weightlessness before the capsule returns to Earth.
+The booster rocket is powered by one BE-3PM engine, which sends the capsule to an apogee of 100.5 km and flies above the Kármán line, where passengers and cargo can experience a few minutes of weightlessness before the capsule returns to Earth.

 The launch vehicle is designed to be fully reusable, with the capsule returning to Earth via three parachutes and a solid rocket motor.
 The booster lands vertically on the same launchpad it took off from.
-The company has successfully launched and landed the New Shepard launch vehicle 26 times with 1 partial failure (deemed successful) and 1 failure.
+The company has successfully launched and landed the New Shepard launch vehicle 26 times with one partial failure (deemed successful) and one failure.
 The launch vehicle has a length of 19.2 m, a diameter of 3.8 m and a launch mass of 75 ST. The BE-3PM engine produces 490 kN of thrust at takeoff.
 The New Shepard allows the company to significantly reduce the cost of space tourism.

 On the morning of February 25, 2025, Blue Origin launched its 10th space tourism mission and sent six paying passengers to suborbital space.
 This was the company's tenth human flight, and its 30th overall flight of New Shepard.